cannawen/metric_units_reddit_bot/README.md

 The pre-commit hook will run tests before each commit.
 It will only allow code to be committed if all tests are passing successfully and there are no unnecessary console.log statements

 To enable git hooks, copy the file from the `./hooks` directory into the `./.git/hooks` directory

-To skip enabled hooks, include flag `--no-verify` when committing code

 Questions or Comments?